Accounting Schools in New Hampshire

 - Apply for a license.

-The New Hampshire Board of Accountancy requires that candidates for licensure have completed 150 semester hours of college education to qualify for a license.
-However, candidates may sit for the Uniform CPA Exam upon completing 120 semester hours including a bachelor’s degree and 30 semester hours of accounting courses.
-For the total 150 hour requirement, candidates must have completed 30 semester hours of accounting subjects including subjects covering financial accounting, management accounting, auditing, and taxation as well as an additional 24 semester hours in business subjects.
+The New Hampshire Board of Accountancy requires that candidates for licensure have completed 150 semester hours of college education in order to qualify for a license.
+However, candidates may sit for the Uniform CPA Exam upon completing 120 semester hours that include the award of a bachelor’s degree and 30 semester hours of accounting courses.
+For the total 150-hour requirement, candidates must have completed 30 semester hours of accounting subjects including subjects covering financial accounting, management accounting, auditing, and taxation as well as an additional 24 semester hours in business subjects.

 2. Accumulate the required hours of experience.

 New Hampshire requires that CPA candidates earn one year of experience in accounting.
 Candidates can meet the experience requirement through 12 calendar months of full-time work including at least 1,500 hours dedicated to the use of accounting or auditing skills or 2,080 hours of part-time work in accounting practice.
-These requirements apply to experience begun on or after July 1, 2014.
-For further information on the experience requirements, candidates should visit the New Hampshire Board of Accountancy website.
+For further information on the experience requirements, candidates should review the Board’s rules and regulations or visit the New Hampshire Board of Accountancy website.

 3. Pass the Uniform CPA Examination.